 The Midlands Area Committee has indicated that, at the moment, there is no provision in place for Child Performance Licensing.
 This means that all bands will need to apply for a Child Performance License from each child's local authority, or request a BOPA from Warwickshire Council directly.

-Update 06/02/19: Warwickshire Council have indicated that they cannot issue BOPAs direct to bands.
-This means bands will need to apply for a lisence from the Local Authority in which the child lives.
-Warwickshire have also confirmed that the areas has, from before publication of this article been due an inspection for compliance as a result bands must make sure they are in compliance.
-Warwick will be expecting lisences to be in place from the childs home authority, the band to have a Safeguarding Policy in place (for free help on this please visit bbe.org.uk/what-we-do/bandsafe) and the appropriate number of Chaperones present.
+Update 06/02/19: Warwickshire Council has indicated that they cannot issue BOPAs direct to bands.
+This means bands will need to apply for a licence from the Local Authority in which the child lives.
+Warwickshire has also confirmed that the areas has, from before publication of this article, been due an inspection for compliance.
+As a result, bands must make sure they are in compliance.
+Warwick will be expecting licences to be in place from the child's home authority, the band to have a Safeguarding Policy in place (for free help on this please visit bbe.org.uk/what-we-do/bandsafe) and the appropriate number of Chaperones present.

 North of England

 No decision has yet been made, but BBE is in communication with the Area committee and will communicate a decision when it is reached.
 At the moment this means that all bands will need to apply for a Child Performance Licence from each child's local authority or request a BOPA from Durham County Council directly.